misbahJuwayriyyah/Smart_city/README.md

 # Smart_city
  An application that provides information of different places(of Islamabad) to the people of different interests.
+It consists of different places (restaurants, shopping malls etc.) and related information like contact numbers and ambiance.
+It contains different features for the admin that helps the admin to update the table according to the current situations in the city and also check the progress of the application.